W03 Assignment: Rafting Site – About Us Page

 Check Your Understanding

-- A rafting site logo that you have designed and built or that you have selected from the
+- A rafting site logo that you have created or that you have downloaded from the

 - The